BasedLinux/bsd/doc/manual/source/release-notes/rl-0.6.md

       - Multiple builds can now be performed in parallel (option `-j`).

       - Distributed builds.
-Nix can now call a shell script to forward builds to Nix installations on remote machines, which may or may not be of the same platform type.
+Bsd can now call a shell script to forward builds to Bsd installations on remote machines, which may or may not be of the same platform type.

       - Option `--fallback` allows recovery from broken substitutes.